 TIP: During setbacks and times of stress, surround yourself with supportive people, it helps!

-Over the next couple of weeks as the Wimbledon championships unfold, I’m looking forward to seeing how each player’s resilience plays out on the courts.
+Over the next couple of weeks as the French Open unfolds, I’m looking forward to seeing how each player’s resilience plays out on the courts.

 From a psychological perspective, I will be interested to see which of the most sought-after players can hold their first-round nerves against their lower-ranked opponents.